Harisyam/FirestoreDocument-Android/firestore-document/README.md

 ![Document Structure](doc_structure.png)

-Here is the entire code getting the size of a document:
+Here is the entire code for getting the size of a document:

     myTaskIdRef.get().addOnCompleteListener(task -> {
         if (task.isSuccessful()) {